andrewtarzia/citable_data/li_2022/README.rst

     * contains the structures from xTB optimisation as "_opt.mol"

 dft_m12_IO_structures directory:
-    * contains the structures input and output files of Gaussian calculations and optimisations performed by Victor Posiligua
+    * contains the structures input and output files of Gaussian calculations and optimisations performed by Victor Posligua
     * HSE and PBE0 optimised structures are separated into directories.